michaelijah/softcon-vagrant/README.md

 2. If you plan on unleashing your creation onto the open internet then you'll need to install nginx.
 Otherwise, you can skip step 2.
    * sudo dnf install nginx
    * You'll need to setup your nginx as a reverse proxy.
 Change EXAMPLE and com to match the domain and tld (top-level domain) of your website.
 Save the text below in a file to /etc/nginx/conf.d/reverse_proxy.conf (or into your sites-enable/sites-available) hierarchy.
-   * The below code example will proxy requests for jenkins.example.com to localhost:8080, nexus.example.com to localhost:8081, etc. Setting up SSL would be similar, I'll leave that as an exercise to the user.
+   * The below code example will proxy requests for jenkins.example.com to localhost:8080, nexus.example.com to localhost:8081, etc.
 ```
 map $subdomain $subdomain_port {
                default   8081;